Hedge Cutting Bewdley

 Hedge Trimming Bewdley Worcestershire

-Hedges which aren't properly cut and maintained are inclined to become straggly and top heavy with unsightly holes and a general lack of foliage and growth, in particular at the base of the hedge.
-Those gaping holes will soon be bridged with new shoots if it is regularly trimmed, and will develop a much tidier and more compact visual appearance as time goes by.
+A hedge can quickly become top heavy and patchy when it is not correctly looked after, with unsightly gaps and a lack of growth, in particular on the lower parts.
+Those gaping holes will soon be filled with brand new shoots if it's cut repeatedly, and should adopt a far neater and more compact appearance as time goes by.

 Neglected hedges normally spread outwards, resulting in large areas of leafless branches on the inside, and a hedge which takes up much more of the available space in your garden.
 When you do finally have to chop it back, you are likely to wind up with unsightly bald patches, with just a brown mass of twigs.
 Once it has got in such a deplorable condition it could be years before it fully recovers, and it may never look quite the same again.